 - Make sure you store your windshield washer fluid in a safe place, away from children and animals.

-Whichever windshield washing fluid you choose, store-bought or homemade, it’s essential that the reservoir always has the right amount of solution in it, that there are no cracks and it’s not leaking.
-Also, if you live in an area with extreme weather conditions, it’s essential that you keep an eye on the fluid to make sure it doesn’t freeze.
+Whichever windshield washing fluid you choose, store-bought or homemade, the reservoir must always have the right amount of solution in it, that there are no cracks, and it’s not leaking.
+Also, if you live in an area with extreme weather conditions, you must keep an eye on the fluid to make sure it doesn’t freeze.

-A clean windshield and wipers that are in good working order are one of the most simple, yet effective, ways to stay safe on the road, regardless of the weather conditions you drive in.
+A clean windshield and wipers in good working order are one of the most simple yet effective ways to stay safe on the road, regardless of the weather conditions you drive in.